digidentity/ddy_small/README.md

 ## Write cucumber tests

+* Setup cucumber
-* Setup cucumber and write some scenarios to test the registration and sign in.
+* Write some scenarios to test the registration and sign in, using Gherkin.
+* Identify the scenarios you would include in a regression suite.
+* Automate some of these scenarios using Ruby.

 * There may be some bugs present in the code, so you may create scenarios that are red, but should be green after bug fixing.
 * You are not required to fix the bugs.

+## Write bug reports

+* Enumerate issues that you found.
+* Write bug reports for some of the issues that you found (at least a couple).
+* Specify the priority of these issues.